|

 50 seats

-This session explores how schools can organize and sustain improvement efforts through four interconnected domains that influence long-term success.
+This session will explore how schools can organize and sustain improvement efforts through four interconnected domains that influence long-term success.
 Participants will examine how leadership, instruction, talent development, and culture work together to create the conditions necessary for meaningful and lasting change.
-This workshop is intended for school leaders or school-based leadership staff who are in a school with a federal identification status.
+This session is intended for school leaders or school-based leadership staff who are in a school with a federal identification status.

-School Leaders of CSI, TSI, or ATSI schools More
+School Leaders of CSI, TSI, or ATSI schools Tianna Laniar, MSDE More

 Starts: